AxonIQ/reference-guide/axon-framework/events/event-bus-and-event-store.md

 Ideally, we add a form of context mapping, like an anti-corruption layer, between the contexts.
 In other words, we recommend using a separate component that maps the events from the local context to a shared language right before distribution.

-This mapper would publish the messages on the AMQP queue or Kafka topic, for example.
+For example, this mapper would publish the messages on the AMQP queue or Kafka topic.
 When it comes to Axon Server, we could, for example, use a distinct shared/global context to contain the shared language.